dafny-lang/rfcs/0012-unicode-strings.md

 across this change, or will slightly improve because of the improved handling of surrogate code points.
 I have been unable to think of anything that would provide more value than the verifier will already provide, but I am open to suggestion as always!

+# Future possibilities

+## `EncodedString` type

+It may be a good idea for a shared Dafny source library to define a `EncodedString` wrapper around encoded bytes that includes a ghost `string` value defining the actual abstract string encoded.
+This could make the [existing implementations of UTF-8 and UTF-16 encodings](https://github.com/dafny-lang/libraries/tree/master/src/Unicode) more efficient and pleasant to use.